irenecrln/Creative-coding/Donnine Nude/README.md

-# Donnine Nude
+# 🔥 Donnine Nude 🔥

-"Donnine Nude" is a university project inspired by 10Print, the famous one-line Commodore 64 BASIC program, to create an erotic poster generator 🔥
+"Donnine Nude" is a university project inspired by 10Print, the famous one-line Commodore 64 BASIC program, to create an erotic poster generator.

 👉 [See the project on Behance]()